htadicha/Brain-Teaser-word-Quiz/README.md

  Each word is scrambled, and the player must unscramble it to form the correct word.
  ![alt text](assets/gallery/scrambledwords.png)
  ## Hints:
 A hint is provided for each word to help the player guess the correct answer.
+Hint is not definition of the word but a similar or somewhat direction to unscramle the word.
 ![alt text](assets/gallery/hints.png)
 ## Timer:
 A 30-second timer is displayed for each word.
 The player must answer before the timer runs out.